Meaning of a Dream

 Frequently Asked Questions

-Why do I wake up sweating after a vivid dream?
+Why do I wake up after dreaming I was sweating?

 Recommended Reading